spacecowboy/NotePad/documents/TUTORIAL.md

 Here you see:

-* all your lists: you can swipe left and right to navigate between them
+* 3 note lists (Next 5 days, Agenda, Ideas): you can swipe left and right to navigate between them
-* 2 tasks, ordered by due date: the 2° one is "completed" or "done"
+* 2 tasks, ordered by due date: the 2° one is marked as "completed"
 * the due date of each task, in the corner on the right
     * you can choose how it is displayed
 * a `+` button to create a new note